HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/extending/services/writing_a_service/index.rst

 Service-logic file
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This is the file that make the Service act like a webserver.
+This is the file that makes the Service act like a web server.
 The service can be accessible from 2 endpoints.

 +----------------+-----------------------------------+
 | Endpoint       | Operation                         |